proknow/proknow-sdk-dotnet/README.md

 - DocFx - This can be installed using dotnet command from an administrative command prompt with the command `dotnet tool update -g docfx`.
 The instructions can be found [here](https://dotnet.github.io/docfx/index.html).

 ### Previewing Documentation
+- This requires `Node` and the installer can be found [here](https://nodejs.org/en/download/package-manager).
-In a command prompt, from the project root directory
+- In a command prompt, from the project root directory
   - Run `npm install` and `npm run docfx`
     - This uses npm-watch package to run docfx serve command when files change, and will serve documentation website on *http://localhost:8080*.
 - Verify proper content, links, formatting, etc. If there are errors generating the documentation, they will be highlighted in yellow.

 ### Verifying Documentation